 From the author's book

-the slalom poles were firmly fixed;
+the slalom poles were firmly secured;

-the colors of the gate alternated correctly;
+the gate colors alternated correctly;

 tags with gate numbers in the correct sequence were attached to the outer poles;

 78. (804.)
-Slalom with one turning pole
+Slalom with only turning poles

-All provisions of these rules apply except for the following:
+All provisions of these rules apply, except for the following:

-Slalom with one pole(Article 78.
-(804))
+Slalom with one turning pole(Article 78 (804))

 first gate